 Active learning activity which allows children to share their thoughts about kindness, caring and helping.

 4. Helping others

-Create a wall display which shows how children can keep themselves safe, well, and happy, and how they can help others around them to do the same.
+Create a wall display which shows how children can stay safe, well and happy, and how they can help others to do the same.

-Creative activities allow time for reflection and help children articulate why helping others is an important part of humanity.
+Take part in creative reflection activities to help children discuss why helping others is an important part of humanity.

 These resources were written by Rob Bowden and Rosie Wilson of Lifeworlds Learning and published in February 2015.

 The photo of a paper doll chain © iStock.